Our Team

 Maria is an Assistant Professor at the University of Colorado Boulder, where she leads the Boulder Language and Social Technologies group.
 At Queer in AI, she helps organize events and workshops at NLP conferences.

-Sabine is a queer person who just finished their PhD at the University of Edinburgh.
+Sabine is a queer person who holds PhD from the University of Edinburgh and currently works as a postdoc at the University of Bamberg.
 They are interested in multilingual NLP, AI ethics, science communication and art.
-They organized Queer in AI socials and were one of the Social Chairs at NAACL 2021.
+They organized Queer in AI socials and were one of the Social Chairs at NAACL 2021 and D&I chair at EACL 2024 and EACL 2026.
 They also write the Queer in AI blog.

 Raj is a gay New Yorker and an Assistant Professor at Hunter College of the City University of New York.
 His research is in artificial intelligence, human-robot interaction, and machine learning.
 Currently, he is focused on socially aware robot navigation and explainable AI.
 He has a Ph.D. in Computer Science from the City University of New York.
 He has co-organized Queer in AI events at AI conferences, such as AAAI and AAMAS, and co-founded Queer in Robotics.